pascalguttmann/obat/docs/design/esu/esu.md

 ## Requirements and Interface to other Components

-The following picture gives a schematic overview of the ESU for better understanding.
+The following picture gives an example for a schematic overview of the ESU for better understanding.
 It is not part of the specification.
 Textual requirements are always of precedence.
+The implemented architecture can be altered as required.

+!!! note
+    The diagram shows the usage of analog isolation.
+But the use of digital isolation might be more feasible.
+For that the entire comparison circuitry can be isolated by employing a isolated DC/DC converter and a digital isolation IC.
+    This will probably be more cost effective and not impose accuracy constraints of the analog isolation.

 ![ESU Overview Schematic](./img/esu.png)

 ### Interfaces